mritunjaysharma394/vowpal-wiki/Malicious-URL-example.md

 * Adds a constant feature called "const" with value ".01".
 * Retains the temporal order of the data.

-## Training
+## Online training and testing

-The above command-line can be used to feed the data directly into VW for training:
+The above command-line can be used to feed the data directly into VW to simulate online training and testing:
     time for d in `seq 0 120`; do cat url_svmlight/Day$d.svm; done \
       |sed -e 's/^-1/0 |f/' |sed -e 's/^+1/1 |f/' |sed -e 's/$/ const:.01/' \
-      |vw --adaptive --cache_file cache_train
+      |vw --adaptive --cache_file cache

 The [[command line arguments]] used above are:

 * `--adaptive`: use per-feature adaptive learning rates; this is sensible for highly diverse and variable features
-* `--cache_file cache_train`: cache the parsed input data into the file `cache_train`
+* `--cache_file cache`: cache the parsed input data into the file `cache`

 It also uses `time` to measure the approximate wall-clock execution time.